 Extensions or Remodels You Don’t Finish

-Your big dream of a new room or larger kitchen might start out with excitement and patience.
+Your big dream of a new room or larger kitchen might start with excitement and patience.
 Fast forward a couple of months when you’ve lived with the mess and the endless bills.
 You’re exhausted because the workload is on you and your family.
 You make an easy decision to take a break from work.
 Before you know it, six months have passed and you still don’t have your kitchen done.
 Uggggg!!!!

 What to Do

 Extensions and remodels take time and a lot of money whether you do the work yourself or pay someone else.
-The best way to avoid putting yourself in this situation is to plan ahead long before you start.
+The best way to avoid putting yourself in this situation is to plan long before you start.
 Know your budget and itemize it so you have no way of running out of money.
 Put some wiggle room in there for emergencies or unexpected problems, too.

 If you’ve started something and get stuck, call in a professional to assess the project.
 They can tell you exactly what needs to happen and how much it will cost.
 If you insist on finishing it yourself, make sure you understand the work and any risks for DIY.
 I also recommend getting a roll off dumpster rental to discard all of the waste so it doesn’t pile up in the corners and your garage.

-Landscaping Gone Wrong
+Landscaping Or Outdoor Projects Gone Wrong

 But things can go wrong in the process…